randyj18/Fantasy_Hockey/README.md

 1. `fetch_stats.py` retrieves player statistics from the NHL API
 2. `calculate_standings.py` processes the data and calculates fantasy points
+3. `update_playerlist.py` tracks player acquisition timing to calculate pre-acquisition stats
-3. Results are stored as JSON files in the `data/` directory
+4. Results are stored as JSON files in the `data/` directory

 ### Playoff Draft System